 What kinds of products can be created?

-When I talk about productising, people sometimes jump onto the idea of an online course.
+When I talk about productising, people sometimes jump to the idea of an online course.
 It’s not a bad idea.
 Online courses can be a great way to work with lots of clients – they fulfil the adage about it being better to teach someone to fish than to give them a fish.
 Your clients can learn the methodologies, tools and techniques you’ve developed over the years and then solve their challenges themselves, on their own.

 Your magic can be exhibited in many ways – and whether products are sold individually or as packages or subscriptions, the result becomes more powerful as a whole ecosystem.